 This course provides a detailed overview of the morphology, paleobiology, evolutionary history, and practical uses of the invertebrate and microfossil groups commonly found in the fossil record.
 Emphasis is placed on understanding key anatomical and ecological innovations within each group and interactions among groups responsible for producing the observed changes in diversity, dominance, and ecological community structure through evolutionary time.
 Labs supplement lecture material with specimen-based and practical application sections.
 An optional field trip offers experience in the collection of specimens and raw paleontological data.
 Several "Hot Topics" lectures introduce important, exciting, and often controversial aspects of current paleontological research linked to particular invertebrate groups.
 (L)

-Instructor(s): M. Webster Terms Offered: Autumn.
-L.
+Instructor(s): M. Webster Terms Offered: Autumn

 Note(s): E.

-Equivalent Course(s): EVOL 32400, BIOS 23261, GEOS 36300
+Equivalent Course(s): BIOS 23261, EVOL 32400, GEOS 36300

 GEOS 26600.
 Geobiology.
 100 Units.